jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Introduction/Specifications/SQL-Server-Specifications.md

 # SQL Server Instance Type

+Description:
-Description: The specification code is related to CPU and the memory only.
+- The specification code is related to CPU and the memory only.
 Therefore, the instances of the same CPU and memory specification shall have the same specification code
+- SQL Server Enterprise Version in Beijing Region supports for both local SSD and NVME, while other regions only support local SSD Storage for the time being

 |Instance Type|Specification Code|Bucket (GB)|
 |---|---|---|